As Stilgherrian writes at ZDNet, Bitcoin has a certain appeal.

 There’s a website called Silk Road, which is a TradeMe for drug dealers.
 Silk Road transactions are all in Bitcoins.
 Last year the Economist reported some US$1.9 million a month passes through the site.

 Bitcoin turns up elsewhere in the underworld.
 Mind you, only the bravest or most suicidal of souls would pay a mob hitman in Bitcoins and sleep soundly at night.

 Bitcoin is as much a political idea as a currency.
 It makes it easier to bypass bankers and governments.
 If it takes off it will challenge government’s ability to govern.
 It is meant to disrupt.

 That’s all well and good.
-But I’ll leave financial disruption and the dismantling of human civilization to others.
-I want money I can trust and use.
-There are three huge disadvantages for practical day-to-day transactions.
+But let’s leave financial disruption and the dismantling of human civilization to others.
+Most of us want money we can trust and use.
+Bitcoin has three huge disadvantages for practical day-to-day transactions.

 Second, that hard to trace feature which some see as part of Bitcoin’s appeal, makes it less safe in practice.
 If a transaction in dollars goes wrong, you can trace the money and put things right.
 A screwed Bitcoin transaction probably means you can wave your money goodbye.
 The currency, by its nature, is attractive to crooks.

 Third, the currency is inherently risky.
 In mid-2011 the value of one bitcoin reached US$30 by the end of year it was down to US$2.

 As Juha Saarinen writes at iTnews, earlier this week the value rose sharply to US$147 before dropping to US$126 in an hour of trading.